3 Overvalued 3D Printing Stocks to Avoid

 With technological advancements and falling production costs, 3D printing is expected to increasingly define the global industrial and manufacturing markets.
 With many countries adopting protectionist trade policies, investments in additive manufacturing should rise significantly.
 These factors have resulted in a 3D printing industry rally over the past year, as evidenced by 3D Printing ETF’s (PRNT) 92.3% returns over the past year.

-3D Systems Corporation (DDD)
+3D Systems Corporation (DDD - Get Rating)

 DDD provides three-dimensional (3D) printing solutions, including 3D printers, print materials, software, on demand manufacturing services and digital design tools.
 The company’s solutions support applications in a range of industries, including healthcare, aerospace, automotive and durable goods.
 Its precision healthcare capabilities include simulation, virtual surgical planning (VSP), and the printing of medical and dental devices and surgical guides and instruments.